-The 100%-owned Corani silver-lead-zinc project ("Corani") is located in the Andes Mountains approximately 160 kilometers southeast of Cusco, Peru at an elevation of approximately 4800 meters above sea level.
+The 100%-owned Corani silver-lead-zinc project ("Corani") is located in the Andes Mountains approximately 160 kilometers southeast of Cusco, Peru at an elevation of approximately 4,800 meters above sea level.
 The Corani Project currently consists of twelve mineral concessions that form a contiguous block of ground covering approximately 5,700 hectares.
-The Company applied for, and during Q3 2018 was notified that it won the auction for, an additional 300 hectares of mineral concessions in the Corani Project area.
-The Company is awaiting the results of a due diligence process required to be undertaken by the Peruvian government before adjudication of the concessions can be legally ratified, which due diligence may include title searches, dispute resolution (if required), and archeological research.
+The Company applied for, and during Q3 2018 was notified that it won the auction for an additional 300 hectares of mineral concessions in the Corani Project area.
+These concessions are anticipated to be awarded once governmental administrative procedures are complete.

-2017 Corani Technical Report Project Metrics and Key Updates and Optimizations (all dollar amounts are expressed in US dollars unless otherwise noted)
+2017 Corani Technical Report Project Metrics (all dollar amounts are expressed in US dollars unless otherwise noted)

-On October 27, 2017, the Company filed a NI 43-101 feasibility study technical report (the "2017 Corani Technical Report").
+On October 27, 2017, the Company filed a NI 43-101 feasibility study (the "2017 Corani Technical Report").
 This feasibility study was prepared on behalf of the Company by Sedgman Chile SpA with contributions from other mining and engineering consulting firms.
+The 2017 Corani Technical Report is available on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.or.on.our.website.com.or.on.our.website.com.